We had the privilege of speaking with Kundalini and Ashtanga Yoga teacher Akasha Ellis. He’s been sharing the light all around the world.

 What’s your favorite mantra and what does it mean?

 Oh so many:) I usually pick a new kriya and mantra every few months.
-Though I have always loved Wahe Guru mantra, Yogi Bhajan gave to me as a boy.
+Though I have always loved Wahe Guru mantra.
 I’ve been doing that for most of my life and in Sadhana and all of the meditations in the aquarian sadhana.
 I’ve been doing a kriya, Healing the Physical, Mental, and Spiritual Bodies…Hands are like Spock hands (in manual, Self Experience pg 37).
 It’s very powerful self purification kriya given to set the physical, mental and spiritual body.
 Melding them together so the spirit can truly orchestrate it’s work and dwell within.
 It’s done silent and or with a mantra Har Haray Haree Wahe Guru.
 Har is the goddess, creation the manifestation of the creator, invoking the manifestation of the creation Life on earth.

 How did you get into Kundalini Yoga?